lyhistory/lyhistory.github.io/docs/vuepress/docs/software/buildingblock/kafka.md

   The only problem with this is that a spurious rebalance might be triggered if the consumer takes longer than the session timeout to process messages.
 You should therefore set the session timeout large enough to make this unlikely.
 The default is 30 seconds, but it’s not unreasonable to set it as high as several minutes.
 The only downside of a larger session timeout is that it will take longer for the coordinator to detect genuine consumer crashes.
 ```

+“The message is 1626232 bytes when serialized which is larger than the maximum request size you have configured with the max.request.size configuration.”

+producer.properties.max.request.size=838860800 800M

 ### 4.1 Consumer Indepth